-In 2013, Interpeace and its partner, the Institut Malien de Recherche Action pour la Paix (IMRAP), conducted a national dialogue and research process.
-This allowed Malians to identify obstacles to and priorities for peace.
-More than 5,000 Malians from all walks of life have been consulted in all eight regions of Mali and refugee camps in Mauritania, Burkina Faso and Niger, resulting in the report “Auto-portrait of Mali”.
-Four major obstacles and priorities for peace have been identified by the Malians: the erosion of societal values, the limitations in access to employment for youth, the failure of governance and chronic insecurity.
+In 2013, Interpeace and its partner, the Institut Malien de Recherche Action pour la Paix (IMRAP), conducted a national dialogue and research process to identify obstacles to and priorities for peacebuilding.
+More than 5,000 Malians were consulted in the eight regions of the country and refugee camps in Mauritania, Burkina Faso and Niger, resulting in the report “Auto-portrait of Mali”.
+Four major obstacles and priorities for peace were identified: the erosion of societal values, poor access to employment for youth, failure of governance and chronic insecurity.
 While the results are key to Interpeace’s work in the country, the country-wide dialogue process that began in 2013 defined the path forward for our work in Mali.